cucicov/itpma_discord_bot/README.md

 ## Oblique Strategies BOT

 The original card-based game invented by Brian Eno and Peter Schmidt now available as a bot.
 Just type "/shuffle" and an interpretable message will show up for you to decide the next step to be taken.

+## music bot
+a bot that can play your music.
+Just type "/play"